 By Christy Gualtieri

 Christy Gualtieri is a freelance writer specializing in pop culture, religion, and motherhood.
-She lives in Pittsburgh with her husband and son, blogs at asinglehour.wordpress.com, and tweets @agapeflower117.
+She lives in Pittsburgh with her husband and children, blogs at asinglehour.wordpress.com, and tweets @agapeflower117.
 Follow PghPsych on Facebook and Twitter for daily updates, inspirational quotes, articles, and different events and causes related to good mental health.